kaitlynchan/PocketDoctor/README.md

 Synopsis

-This is the final project for Girls Who Code Summer Immersion Program 2016 hosted at Pivotal | Team Members: Priya and Kaitlyn |
+This is the final project for Girls Who Code Summer Immersion Program 2016 hosted at Pivotal | Team Members: Priya Koliwad and Kaitlyn Chan |
 Goal: create an app to teach basic health care to people in deveopling nations.

 Code Example